Table of Contents:

 There can be exceptions to this, but you should talk with an experienced workers’ compensation attorney if you were injured on a previous job but have failed to notify your former employer within the 120-day timeline.

 Before You Quit Your Job

-Your best option is to speak with an experienced workers’ compensation attorney if you are considering quitting your job at any point before or after filing your claim.
+Your best option is to speak with an experienced workers’ compensation attorney if you are considering quitting your job at any point before or after filing your workers’ comp claim.
 An attorney can review your reasons with you and offer you representation as well as legal advice.
 If you’re considering leaving your job because you face discrimination or problems arise as a result of your workers’ compensation filing, your employer may not be acting in good faith and may even be breaking the law.

 If you need to speak to a workers’ compensation attorney, contact My Comp Lawyers.
-Not only does our team consist of certified worker’s compensation specialists, but we work hard to save you extra money.
+Our team consists of certified Pennsylvania workers’ compensation specialists, and we work hard to save you extra money.
 We work to ensure you get the benefits you are entitled to and resolve any issues such as late checks or delays.

 While many attorneys offer a free initial consultation, we also offer free case management, potentially saving you thousands of dollars to make sure more of your compensation check ends up where it should — your pocket.
 Contact us today for a consultation.

 Joe D’Amico has more than 20 years of experience fighting for injured workers.
 He is Certified as an Expert in Pennsylvania Workers’ Compensation Law by the Supreme Court of Pennsylvania.
 Joe is one of the very few Pennsylvania workers’ compensation attorneys who have obtained a recovery in excess of $1.5 million for an injured worker.